microsoft/ppcc25-cc-masterclass/docs/lab-01/index.md

-# Lab 01 - Preparations
+# Lab 01 - Build your first connector from scratch